agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/index.rst

     :target: http://agrum.org

 pyAgrum is a Python wrapper for the C++ `aGrUM <http://agrum.org>`_ library.
-It provides a high-level interface to the part of aGrUM allowing to create, handle and make computations into Bayesian Networks.
+It provides a high-level interface to the C++ part of aGrUM allowing to create, manage and perform efficient computations with Bayesian Networks.

 .. image::  _static/fastBNwithPyAgrum.png

 The module is generated using the `SWIG <https://www.swig.org>`_ interface generator.
-Custom-written code was added to make the interface more friendly.
+Custom-written code was added to make the interface more user friendly.

 pyAgrum aims to allow to easily use (as well as to prototype new algorithms on) Bayesian network and other graphical models.